FirebirdSQL/jaybird-manual/src/jaybird_manual.md

 When application calls *Connection.commit()*, the Firebird server closes all open result sets.
-It is not possible to tell the server to keep result set open over commit unless “commit retaining” mode is used.
+It is not possible to tell the server to keep result set open over commit unless "commit retaining" mode is used.
 This mode is global for the complete connection and is not suitable for holdability control on the statement level.
 Also this mode is believed to have an undesired side-effect for read-write transactions as it inhibits garbage collection.
-Because of these two reasons “commit retaining” is not used in Jaybird during normal execution.
+Because of these two reasons "commit retaining" is not used in Jaybird during normal execution.
 Applications are able to commit the transaction keeping the result sets open by executing a *"COMMIT RETAIN"* SQL statement.